aabbtree77/blog/article4/index.md

 Imagine the best of Spintires and [BeamNg.drive](https://en.wikipedia.org/wiki/BeamNG.drive) united into a single game.

 More physics, geometry, details.
-A deeper forest.
-We do not know how deep a forest can be.
+Deeper forests, even more wilderness.

 ### References